Coulomb energy sometimes wrong in complex/nbnxn_vsite

 of empty workunits in the CUDA kernel.
 Incorrect Coulomb energies

 could appear for empty lists with shift=CENTRAL, but that does not

 #5 Updated by Mark Abraham almost 2 years ago

 It does feel a bit like the "problem" commit is merely uncovering an existing issue - cherry picking https://gerrit.gromacs.org/#/c/4824/2 onto the above commit makes the issue go away.

 My theory at the moment is that the modified lists are ok (since the forces are right because the virial is right), but somehow getting messed up when something happens on multiple OpenMP threads.
 Yet I don't think OpenMP does anything with energies once the D2H transfer is done.
 If it does, then perhaps if I hack the build system to enable GMX_EMULATE_GPU in a build that doesn't link CUDA then I can use some of the Sanitizer / valgrind / ddt tools to find an issue.
 (Previous attempt to use CUDA with our TSan build type failed to link, even after working around some issues.
 Googling doesn't suggest CUDA + sanitizer is ever a thing.
 I tried DDT memory debugging, but with CUDA it needs an driver version that matches it (5.5) and machines I've looked at have 7.0 installed, and that's a problem I didn't try to solve today.)

-#9 Updated by Berk Hess over 1 year ago
+#9 Updated by Berk Hess almost 2 years ago